rakudo/rakudo/README.md

-Bug reports should be sent to "rakudobug@perl.org" with the moniker [BUG]\(including the brackets) at the start of the subject so that it gets appropriately tagged in the RT system (https://rt.perl.org/rt3/).
+Bug reports should be sent to "rakudobug@perl.org" with the moniker [BUG]\(including the brackets) at the start of the subject so that it gets appropriately tagged in [the RT system](https://rt.perl.org/rt3/).
 Please include or attach any sample source code that exhibits the bug, and include either the release name/date or the git commit identifier.
-You find that information in the output from "perl6 --version" (or in the first line of "git log", if Rakudo fails to build).
+You find that information in the output from `perl6 --version` (or in the first line of `git log`, if Rakudo fails to build).
 There's no need to cc: the perl6-compiler mailing list, as the RT system will handle this on its own.